GenomicsStandardsConsortium/gensc.github.io/README.md

 To include the GSC header section in a new page just add this line at the top of the .md file

 \{% include header.html %}

-### When you have the page completed
-If you have been working in your Fork of the repository you will need to make a pull request

 ## Jekyll Themes